 The XPPen Artist 24 Pro is unparalleled.
 Possessing a large and color-accurate 2K display is crucial for me.
 The ability to avoid constant zooming and to draw more from the shoulder is revolutionary.
 The pressure sensitivity is impeccable, capturing my lightest strokes and promoting proper posture, essential for extended drawing sessions.
 The customizable controls are pivotal, boosting my productivity by a minimum of 50%.

-Can I use an iPad / iPad Pro as a drawing tablet for Windows PC & Mac OS?
+How to use an iPad / iPad Pro as a drawing tablet for Windows PC & Mac OS?

 Maximize the potential of your iPad by transforming it into a drawing graphics tablet.
 A helper app is required to run on both devices, functioning over both USB (more stable) and WiFi.
 This is an excellent solution for occasional use, however, a purchase is necessary to access the service.